-During 2015 students, staff, parents and friends have been enriched by a wide variety of prayer experiences.
-On each campus the St Patrick's school day begins with the school prayer.
-In addition to this, classes pray both formally and informally throughout the day.
-Prayer tables display the colours of the liturgical season, religious artefacts and prayer tools.
-This year rosary beads were distributed to each class together with hand crosses.
-Our staff engages in prayer once a week during our staff meetings.
+On each campus of St Patrick's the school day begins with our school prayer.
+Classes pray traditionally and spontaneously throughout the day.
+Prayer tables in each classroom are signs and symbols of our Catholic identity; displaying the colour of the liturgical season, along with religious artefacts and tools for prayer.
+This year each class was provided with a new prayer box with a variety of equipment to support classroom liturgy including new prayer clothes, stoles and blessing oil.
+Our staff also engages in prayer once a week when we meet for staff meetings.